Strict independence: Problems

 \begin{problem} Are all witnesses strictly independent?
-This seems a bit too strong, but perhaps with some more assumptions this becomes true.
-Note that by Lemma \ref{lem:main lemma} and Theorem \ref{thm:characterize_witness}, if $\left\langle a_{i}\right\rangle $ is an indiscernible witness over an extension base $A$, then for any $i\neq j$, $a_{i}\ind_{A}^{\st}a_{j}$, so any pair is strictly independent. \end{problem}
+This seems a bit too strong, but perhaps with some more assumptions it becomes true.
+Note that by Lemma \ref{lem:main lemma} and Theorem \ref{thm:characterize_witness} (and the remark following), if $\left\langle a_{i}\right\rangle $ is an indiscernible witness over an extension base $A$ and $T$ is \NTP{}, then for any $i\neq j$, $a_{i}\ind_{A}^{\st}a_{j}$, so if $T$ is resilient then (by Theorem \ref{thm:Main}) any pair is strictly independent. \end{problem}

+\begin{problem} Is strict independence equivalent to witness independence (and hence to strict non-forking) for a pair of tuples over an extension base in an \NTP{} theory? \end{problem}

+\begin{problem} Is the original ``Shelah's Lemma'' true in resilient theories?
+That is, are strictly non-forking sequences strictly independent?
+Note that this is true for both dependent and simple (Theorem \ref{thm:simple-allequivalent}) theories (a priori for quite different reasons). \end{problem}

-\begin{problem} Theorem \ref{thm:Main} means that over extension bases strict independence for two elements (tuples) is the same as strict non-forking.
+\begin{problem} Theorem \ref{thm:Main} says that over extension bases strict independence for two elements (tuples) is the same as strict non-forking (under resilience).
 It is not so clear what could be the appropriate analogue of this results for an arbitrary set of tuples. \end{problem}